- City Palace by Lake Pichola

 Then enjoy a scenic drive around Fatehsagar Lake before taking an included cruise across Lake Pichola (subject to water levels).
 The lake, which was created in 1362, is home to the 18th-century Jag Niwas, an island palace (now a hotel) that seems to levitate on the lake’s surface.
 B, D

 Day 15 Udaipur-Delhi

-After checking out of your hotel, fly to Delhi and stay overnight at the locally rated 5-star Novotel Aerocity which is conveniently located for your flight tomorrow.
-This 400-room hotel has a buffet restaurant and bar while rooms have a television, telephone, Wi-Fi, minibar, ironing facilities and tea and coffee-making facilities.
+Fly to Delhi (one hour) and stay overnight at the 5-star Novotel Aerocity (4Q) which is conveniently located for your flight tomorrow.
 B

 Day 16 Delhi to UK

-After an early breakfast, transfer to the airport for your return flight, arriving this evening for your included UK door-to-door travel service home.
+After an early breakfast, transfer to the airport for your return flight, arriving this evening for your included VIP door-to-door travel service home.
 B